-Pumpkin Pie Day falls just before the American Thanksgiving holiday.
+Pumpkin Pie Day is the 21st of November.
+It falls just before the American Thanksgiving holiday.

-Another suggested date for Pumpkin Pie Day is 13 August, though that date is definitely the product of a modern society that uses canned goods, coming as it does about two months before pumpkins are ready to harvest.
-Other suggested dates (31 October, 25 December) appear too absurd to consider.
-On those dates, you might already have enough of an abundance of other things to eat.
+Another suggested date for Pumpkin Pie Day is the 13th of August, though that date is definitely the product of a modern society that uses canned goods, coming as it does about two months before pumpkins are ready to harvest.
+Other suggested dates (31st October, 25th December) appear too absurd even to consider.
+On those dates, there are already other minor events occurring, with enough other things already to eat.